ARBUCHELI/FLASH-CARDS-REACT-REDUX-PROJECT/README.md

 # State

 The app's state is totally normalized, with slices for topics, quizzes, and cards.
+Following the Ducks pattern.

 # Routes